 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
-The list must meet requirements set by Medicare.
-Medicare has approved the plan's Drug Guide.
+The list meets Medicare's requirements and has been approved by Medicare.

-The drugs in the Drug Guide are only those covered under Medicare Part D (earlier in this chapter, Section 1.1 explains about Part D drugs).
+The drugs in the Drug Guide are only those covered under Medicare Part D.